-The following table sets forth, as of June 30, 1998, (i) the actual capitalization of the Company and (ii) the pro forma capitalization of the Company after giving effect to the Reorganization and as adjusted for the Offering and the application of the net proceeds therefrom as described under "Use of Proceeds."
+The following table sets forth, as of June 30, 1998, (i) the actual capitalization of the Company, (ii) the pro forma capitalization of the Company after giving effect to the LLC Distribution and (iii) the pro forma capitalization of the Company after giving effect to the Reorganization and as adjusted for the Offering and the application of the net proceeds therefrom as described under "Use of Proceeds."
 This table should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Financial Statements and related Notes thereto appearing elsewhere in this Prospectus.

-AS OF JUNE 30, 1998

-ACTUAL PRO FORMA, AS ADJUSTED

-(IN THOUSANDS, AND UNIT EXCEPT SHARE

-Long-term debt (including current portion):

-Senior Notes Subordinated Notes Mortgage \$21,250 5,000 3,780 \$- - 3,780

-Total long-term debt 3,780

-Deferred income taxes -

-Members' equity: Preferred units, 1,000 units authorized, issued and outstanding 3,000 -

-Junior units, 4,000 units authorized, issued and outstanding Undistributed income -

-Total members' equity 13,801 -

-Stockholders' equity: Common Stock, \$0.01 par value, shares authorized; shares issued and

-outstanding Preferred Stock, \$0.01 par value, -

-shares authorized; 0 shares issued and outstanding -

-Additional capital -

-Retained earnings -

-Total stockholders' equity Total capitalization \$
+AS OF JUNE 30 ), 1998 PRO FORMA, AS ADJUSTED (IN THOU JSANDS, EXC AND UNIT DA EPT SHARE Long-term debt (including current portion): Senior Notes Subordinated Notes Mortgage 5,000 5,000 3,780 \$ 3,780 Total long-term debt Deferred income taxes Members' equity: Preferred units, 1,000 units 30,030 authorized, issued and outstanding Junior units, 4,000 units authorized, issued and 3,000 3,000 outstanding Undistributed income 8,451 951 Total members' equity Stockholders' equity: Common Stock, \$0.01 par value, shares authorized; shares issued and 6,301 outstandingPreferred Stock, \$0.01 par value, shares authorized; 0 shares issued and outstanding Additional capital Retained earnings Total stockholders' equity Total capitalization \$ =====